HanreDelport/Inventory-Manager/README.md

 A production-ready web application for managing stock, production, and orders with support for multi-level Bill of Materials (BOMs), inventory tracking, and procurement management.

+## Check it out
+Try the web-app out for yourself at this link: https://inventory-manager-frontend-5bhs.onrender.com

 ## Features

 - **Component Management**: Track raw materials with spillage coefficients